ChrisWoody/ChrisWoody.github.io/README.md

 ## How the initial Vue code was setup

-* Lazy, created basic repo outside of main repo and move generated files in, specifying Vue 2
+* Lazy, created basic repo outside of main repo and move generated files into this one, specifying Vue 2
   * `vue create hello-world`
 * Install Vue Router plugin, will overwrite the main page to add the routing (not used just yet)
   * `vue add router`